 Download: California Lead-Based Paint Disclosure Form (PDF)

-The following lease agreement disclosures and addendums are not required by California law in residential lease agreements, but either help reduce future conflicts with tenants or reduce legal liability for landlords.
+The following lease agreement disclosures and addenda are not required by California law.
+They are common inclusions in rental agreements to head off potential conflicts with tenants, or reduce liability for landlords.

 ---|---|